 The proximity of Paros Island creates unique conditions where the wind blowing through the strait between the two islands speeds up.
 Closeness to Paros also prevents the creation of too high waves granting an ideal spot for both windsurfers and kite surfers of any level.

-Archaeological sites in Naxos
+Archaeological Sites in Naxos

 Naxos has always been an interesting point for archeologists, historians, and people with an interest in history and culture.
-The island’s extension, together with its central position in the Aegean and its rich soil have made it a self-sufficient territory thus allowing an important development.
+The island’s extension, together with its central position in the Aegean and its rich soil has made it a self-sufficient territory thus allowing an important development.

 Several archaeological findings on Naxos prove the presence of an advanced society quite early in times, as from the Neolithic.
-Among the several findings dating back several thousands of years, we can count temples and the well-known Kouros.

 The Portara

 The most famous archaeological site you will find on Naxos is right by the port, and it’s one of the first things you’ll see of the island if you arrive on a ferry.
-The Portara (or Great Door) is a huge gate made of marble located on the small islet of Palatia, also known as the isle of Ariadne.
+The Portara (or Great Door) is a huge gate made of marble located on the small islet of Palatia, also known as the Isle of Ariadne.

 The islet, which used to be a hill, is nowadays connected to the main island of Naxos by a modern path however it used to be a strip of land.
 The doorway is about 6 meters high and it was built with 4 different columns of which only three remain.